gdubicki/ets/README.md

        arguments, execute the command with exec in a pty;

-     o If given a single command with whitespace(s), the command is treated as a shell command and executed as `SHELL -c shell_command', where SHELL is the current user's login shell, or sh if login shell cannot be determined;
+     o If given a single command with whitespace(s), the command is treated as a shell command and executed as `SHELL -c shell_command',where SHELL is the current user's login shell, or sh if login shell cannot be determined;

-     o If given no command, output is read from stdin, and the user is respon- sible for piping in a command's output.
+     o If given no command, output is read from stdin, and the user is responsible for piping in a command's output.

      There are three mutually exclusive timestamp modes: